Top 10 Priorities for Successful ‘Containers Implementation’

 Majority enterprises look at ‘containers’ as a means to enhance software delivery, minimize operational expenditure, meet Service Level Agreements (SLAs), security and compliance.

-Here are top 10 priorities underpinned by the surveys for Container Management and DevOps in production and at scale:
+Top 10 priorities underpinned by the surveys for Containers Implementation and DevOps in production and at scale:

 1) Integration with Existing Enterprise IT